stephenlauck/devops_foundation/README.md

 ### Write, build and test code

 We need to write build and test code.
 Then we push that code to a central repository.
-If we do not have the code to build a central repository that should be the first code that we write.
+If we do not have a central repository that should be the first code that we write.

-1. write, build and test the code to [build](#provisioning-as-code) a VCS
+1. write, build and test the code to [build](#provisioning-as-code) a VCS (version control system)
   b.
 Kitchen file to build local infrastructure
-  a. ansible code to install/configure Gitlab
+  a.
+Ansible code to install/configure Gitlab
   c.
 Inspec code to validate our build
 2. from laptop build VCS
 3. push code to build VCS into VCS